meemanali/Dog-Translator/README.md

 # Dog-Translator
 Welcome to the Dog Translator.
-Your go-to Android app for decoding the language of man's best friend! 🐶.
+Your ultimate Android app for decoding the language of man's best friend! 🐶.
 Some features in this amazing app are:

 * 🗣️ Translate recorded dog messages (sound recordings) into human language and vice versa.
 * 🔊 Play authentic dog sounds, ranging from joyous barks to heartfelt whimpers.